 Both chivda making method differ a little though the ingredients are similar.
 The thin poha chivda is made by roasting poha whereas thick poha chivda is made by deep frying.

 During Indian festival diwali, some kind of chivda is a must when many sweets and savory items are made.
 Chivda is one of the savory items accompanying the diwali sweets.

 Even though a housewife may not make many items for diwali, chivda is generally made as it is quite easy recipe too and doesn't really take a very long time.

 Thick variety of poha - aval is used to make this chivda given below.
 Thick poha is known as 'gatti avalakki' in Kannada or 'jade pohe' in Marathi.

 It is good as a teatime or a picnic snack or is good to eat at any other time.
 It is a great item when you are chatting up in a group of friends and there is this mound of chivda on a large plate in the middle.
 It gets over in no time.

 This thick poha chivda keeps for a month or so.
 Isn't that very convenient?
 Actually, it gets finished within a few days.
 It is also convenient to carry it with you if you are traveling.

-You will need to use a metal mesh fryer as shown in the image to fry the beaten rice.
+You will need to use a metal mesh fryer to fry the beaten rice.

 This fryer helps in draining the oil and taking out the fried poha fast.
 If you put poha directly in oil(without this fryer), it can get burnt by the time you are able to collect it. as poha is very light.

-You can also use this fryer mesh for frying other snacks.
+You can also use this fryer mesh for frying other snacks too.